kain-z3r0/sandlot2/src/sandlot/write_to_learn.md

 - how to use TypeVar?
 Why use it?
 What are the pros and cons?
 When to use it?
 - What is a closure?
 When, how, where to use it?
 - What is recursion?
+- What is a closure? when and how to use?
+- What does it mean to close over something?